-Do you want to know how to treat menopausal depression and anxiety?
+Do you want to know how to treat menopausal anxiety and depression?

 If you follow these three easy Hormone Healing tips, you’re going to balance your menopausal moods naturally.